Some results and problems on tournament structure: Excluding .

-A {\em hereditary class} $\mathcal{C}$ is a class of tournaments such that for all $G\in \mathcal{C}$, if a tournament $H$ is isomorphic to a subtournament of $G$, then $H\in \mathcal{C}$.
+A {\em hereditary class} $\mathcal{C}$ is a class of tournaments such that for all $T\in \mathcal{C}$, if a tournament $H$ is isomorphic to a subtournament of $T$, then $H\in \mathcal{C}$.
 We can define heroes relative to a hereditary class, as follows.
 Let $\mathcal{C}$ be a hereditary class, and let $H$ be a tournament.
 We say that $H$ is a {\em hero relative to $\mathcal{C}$} if there exists $c\ge 0$ such that every $H$-free tournament in $\mathcal{C}$ has chromatic number less than $c$.
 (Consequently, tournaments not in $\mathcal{C}$ are heroes relative to $\mathcal{C}$ if all members of $\mathcal{C}$ have bounded chromatic number; this is for later technical convenience.)
 A tournament $H$ is a hero in the earlier sense if and only if it is a hero relative to the class of all tournaments.
+The greater generality of the current definition will be useful when we explore $\mathcal{S}_t$-free tournaments in section \ref{sec:St}.